jaydennleemc/WhatsApp-APIs/README.md

 ## Testing

 Testing framework setup is planned for future releases.
-See [Technical_Specification.md](Technical_Specification.md) for planned testing strategy.

 ## Deployment